quazuo/3d-ca/README.md

 * make the code look a bit nicer as it's pretty rough right now
 * make the vulkan renderer a bit more low-end machine friendly
 * more automaton presets or customization options
-* more ways to customize coloring of cells
+* more ways to customize cell coloring
-* try packing two cells into one byte to halve memory usage and optimize a bit
+* try packing two cells into one byte to halve memory usage and see how performance changes
 * further optimize the fragment shader
 * render automaton bounds so it's easier to see where it actually is
 * maybe allow for non-power-of-two grid widths